maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 file://images/8-a2.png

 Graph property: content is stored as a tree of objects.
-Git's behaviour: only diffs are stored in the objects database.
+Git's behavior: only diffs are stored in the objects database.
 Look at the graph above.
 The `a2` commit reuses the `a` blob that was made before the `a1` commit.
 Similarly, if a whole directory doesn't change from commit to commit, its tree and all the blobs and trees below it can be reused.
 Generally, there are few content changes from commit to commit.
 This means that Git can store large commit histories in a small amount of space.

 Graph property: each commit has a parent.
-Git behaviour: a repository stores the history of a project.
+Git behavior: a repository stores the history of a project.
 To see the history preceding a commit, move from parent to parent, all the way back to the first commit.

 Graph property: the nodes in the graph are all text files.
-Git behaviour: the content in the nodes can be easily retrieved, edited, converted and explored with programs other than Git.
+Git behavior: the content in the nodes can be easily retrieved, edited, converted and explored with programs other than Git.

 Graph property: refs are entry points to one part of the commit history or another.
-Git behaviour: commits can be given meaningful names.
+Git behavior: commits can be given meaningful names.
 The user uses concrete refs like `fix-for-bug-376` to organise their work into lineages that are meaningful to their project.
 Symbolic refs like `HEAD`, `MERGE_HEAD` and `FETCH_HEAD` identify points in the commit history that are meaningful to Git.
 These support commands that can manipulate the history: committing, merging, fetching.

 Graph property: the nodes in the `objects/` directory are immutable.
-Git behaviour: content can be edited, not deleted.
+Git behavior: content can be edited, not deleted.
 Every piece of content ever added and every commit ever made is somewhere in the `objects` directory*[does garbage collect chuck out stuff?].

 Graph property: refs are mutable.
-Git behaviour: the meaning of a ref can change.
+Git behavior: the meaning of a ref can change.
 Though the commit that `master` points at now might be the best version of a project, soon enough, it will be superceded be a newer and better commit.

 Graph property: refs and the working copy are readily available, but unreferenced commits are not.
-Git behaviour: recent history is easier to recall, but more changeable.
+Git behavior: recent history is easier to recall, but more changeable.
 Or: Git has a fading memory that must be jogged with increasingly vicious prods.

 The working copy is the easiest point in history to recall because it is in the root of the repository.
 Recalling it doesn't even require a Git command.
 It is also the least permanent point in history.
 The user can make a dozen versions of a file, but, unless they are added, Git won't record any of them.